helloswx/EVM-Shield/README.md

 ## How to use EVM-Shield
 Setting Up a Private Chain with Geth and Connecting to Remix.
 If you want to fully synchronize the mainnet, simply configure mongoDB and change the shield in contract.go to record instead.

+We also provide an Ethernet client with the latest version of mongoDB, which allows us to get the control and data flow information of all the transactions through full node synchronization.

 ### 1. Compile Geth from Source